infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

-The interactor, as in base module, helps us make API calls or any other call that we need.
-It contains a protocol as a property which has to know how to handle our needed function.
-In this case, our *UserServiceable* knows how to login a user and that is it's main purpose.
+The interactor, as in the base module, helps us make API calls or any other call that we need.
+It contains a protocol as a property that has to know how to handle our needed function.
+In this case, our *UserServiceable* knows how to log in a user and that is its main purpose.
 If we had the register functionality on the login screen, we'd add register to the *UserServiceable* protocol.
-The main reason why it's a protocol which a class has to implement is that it's much easier to test ( create mocks ) and even if it has to login in another way the Interactor doesn't need to know how you do it, just that you do it.
+The main reason why it's a protocol that a class has to implement is that it's much easier to test ( create mocks ) and even if it has to login in another way the Interactor doesn't need to know how you do it, just that you do it.
 Last but not the least, *RxLoginWireframe*:

-###RxLoginWireframe
+### RxLoginWireframe

 ```swift
 final class RxLoginWireframe: BaseWireframe {